 There is a staff of about 150 people and one of their jobs is to maintain the castle’s 300 fireplaces.

 |Queen Mary’s Doll House|

 The Windsor Doll House built for Queen Mary in the 1920s is the world’s largest and most elaborate with running water, electricity, flush toilets, and a real wine and beer cellar.
 There is even a miniature library of original stories by famous authors including Rudyard Kipling and Sir Arthur Doyle.

 The Royal Library contains 200,000 items including the book collections of several monarchs.

 When the Queen is in residence at Windsor Castle the Royal Standard flies over the Round Tower.
 When the Queen is not in residence the Union Jack flies over the Round Tower.

 Tour Details - Scotland, Wales, and England

-Our Tour of Scotland, Wales, and England, October 1-10 caters to a small group of no more than 24 people and includes round trip transportation.
-13 meals (eight breakfasts and five dinners), special excursions and tours, a Tours of Distinction Tour Director and Certified Scottish Tourism Board Local Guide, all gratuities for tour director, local guides and drivers and travel insurance.
-For tour details click here.
+Our Scotland, Wales, and England Highlights tour caters to a small group of no more than 24 people and includes round trip transportation, 13 meals (eight breakfasts and five dinners), special excursions and tours, a Tours of Distinction Tour Director and Certified Scottish Tourism Board Local Guide, all gratuities for tour director, local guides and drivers and travel insurance are included.